RFQs, vendor quotes, and the resulting purchase order — all in Business Central.

 bcrfq adds a Request for Quotation document to Business Central.
 You select items, quantities, delivery dates, and the vendors to invite.
 The extension sends one email per vendor and tracks every response against the same RFQ.

 The AI reads each reply — PDF, Excel, or plain-text email — and turns it into a standard Business Central Purchase Quote, matched line by line to your item catalogue.
-A side-by-side view shows every vendor’s price, MOQ, lead time, and validity.
-From the comparison, one action drafts the purchase order, updates Price List Lines, or updates the Item Vendor record.
+Review each extraction yourself, or let a background agent process inbound replies as they arrive.

 bcrfq plugs into the Business Central Project module too.
 Select Project Planning Lines on a project — Item, Resource, or G/L Account — and create an RFQ from them in a click.
 The winning quote becomes a Purchase Order linked to the project, so receipts post against Project Ledger Entries through standard BC.